Máire Bhuí Ní Laoghaire: Works

 Ní Laoghaire was illiterate in both English and Irish, and learned through the oral tradition in the ceilidh houses.
 Her poems sometimes allude to classical mythology, as is often seen in the Munster Irish oral poetry of the era.
-Her songs and poems survived via the oral tradition of the area, as did compositions by her contemporaries such as Antoine Ó Raifteiri.
+Her songs and poems survived via the oral tradition of the area, as did compositions by her contemporaries such as Antoine Ó Raifteirí.

 Her best-known composition is Cath Chéim an Fhia (The Battle of Keimaneigh), which provides an account of a fight between the local yeoman militia and the Whiteboys in 1822.
 A number of Ní Laoghaire's sons were involved in the movement to defend tenant-farmer land-rights, and had been involved in the fight.

 In the 1930s, Father Donagh O'Donoghue compiled and published an Irish-language book of O'Leary's poetry titled "Filiocht Mhaire Bhuidhe Ni Laoghaire".
 It was first published in 1931, with a second printing in 1933 and finally in 1950.
 A later English translation, titled "The Poetry of Maura Bwee O'Leary", was published with input from Fr.
 Sean Sweeney of the Society of African Missions and Fr.
 Richard P. Burke of the College of the Holy Cross, Worcester, Massachusetts.
 A further book, Songs of An Irish Poet: The Mary O'Leary Story, was published by Brian Brennan in 2007.